Henry III (2020 & 2023)

 Book Number: 32a and 32b

 Henry III is another king who has had very few biographers over the years, and none from academia since Sir Maurice Powicke’s 1947 published ‘King Henry III and the Lord Edward and The Thirteenth Century’.
 Professor Carpenter’s biography of Henry III is the last of the books promised in the Methuen years of the series, other than the two which were abandoned (Alfred the Great and William & Mary).
 This book was listed as “In preparation” for The English Monarchs series as early as the 1989 Methuen title 'Edward the Confessor', and credited to Dr. David Carpenter.
 In the intervening years Carpenter has earned his professorship.
 The book was commissioned during the Methuen years when J.J.
 Scarisbrick was supervising editor of the series.
-Yale added this book to their website list of series books in September 2019 for publication in May 2000 (UK) and June 2000 (USA), ISBN 9780300238358.
-The paperbacks were released in February 2021 and September 2024.
+Yale added this book to their website list of series books in September 2019 for publication in May 2000 (UK) and June 2000 (USA).
+The paperback of Volume 1 was released in February 2021, and Volume 2 in September 2024.

 Henry III is the twentieth book Yale has added to the series over the twenty-three years of their custodianship starting in 1997, an impressive batting average, and even more impressive when compared with Eyre/Methuen's twelve books over twenty-eight years, from their first book in 1964 to the final Methuen book in the series published in 1992.
 There was a five-year gap: Methuen retired to the pavilion in 1992 and Yale came to the crease in 1997.